- 1 Single Stage Vs Two Stage Vacuum Pump

 One of the most controversial matters we get to is about the single-stage vacuum pumps and double-stage vacuum pumps.
-Yet, these two pumps can be identified through a battle of single stage vs two stage vacuum pumps.
-Keeping all these aside, precise definitions of both these vacuum pumps can meet our confusion a lot.
+Yet, these two pumps can be identified through a battle of single-stage vs two-stage vacuum pumps.
+Keeping all these aside, precise definitions of both these vacuum pumps can meet our confusion lot.

 Difference between single-stage and two-stage vacuum pump: Comparison table

 |Rotor||One pair||Two pair|

 What is the difference between 1-stage and 2-stage vacuum pumps?